 Senior Research Associate

 Since my arrival in Portsmouth I have been part of the Great Britain Historical GIS Project team.
-During that time I have contributed to numerous research projects.
-Major projects have included: an EU-funded project to create a time-spatial interface in cultural heritage dynamics, which developed an ontology structure covering all European states since 1815 in a prototype system; the lottery-funded creation of the website “A Vision of Britain through Time”, which presents the history of Great Britain through places over the last 200 years; and in 2007 I became team leader for a JISC-funded project which expanded this website through constructing historical political boundaries, adding election statistics and more digital mapping and creating on-line help tutorials for the site.
-More recently I have been project manager for various smaller projects including the “Old Maps Online” website, which acts as a portal to digital map collections around the world.
+During that time I have contributed to numerous research projects including the lottery-funded creation of the local history website “A Vision of Britain through Time”, which presents the history of Great Britain through places over the last 200 years.
+In 2007 I became team leader for a JISC-funded project which expanded this website.
+Since then I have project managed various smaller projects and have worked on a range of consultancy projects.

 - Historical GIS - the development of vector GIS material for use with statistics in creating long-running time series for national, regional and local level statistical mapping

 - Administrative Unit ontologies and Historical Gazetteers - the creation and refinement of a structure used to support the use of multiple administrative unit hierarchies and an administrative unit gazetteer within a single database system

 - Historical Land Use - several smaller grants have involved pilot projects evaluating surviving data, creating and editing digital content, and investigating the suitability of automated analysis tools for use with raster images of historical land utilisation maps

 My PhD research, inspired by a continuing interest in medieval and landscape history, is focused on using modern spatial analysis techniques to re-examine documentary evidence surviving from the later medieval period.
 My first supervisor is Dr Alastair Pearson.